 I’ve already heard the first rendition of “Jingle Bells” in a radio advertisement.
 I figure it is not too early to list my favorite garden tools and my sentiments toward them.
 Maybe some gardener (perhaps even you!) will receive something useful during the upcoming Hanukkah, Christmas and Kwanza celebrations.

 Round point shovel – I like a long handle more than a short handle.
 It gives me more leverage when I’m turning over a new bed in heavy clay soil.
-My wife, on the other hand finds a short-handled model easier to use.
+Some women, on the other hand find a short-handled model easier to use.

 Trenching shovel – the narrow tip lets me get all the way under the plant when hoisting shrubs out of the ground